SeqHub-Analytics-LLC/Pierrepont_ADS4/ML_Rest_API/fastapi-intro/part_4/Homework1/Homework1.md

 # Serving the Injury Prediction Model with FastAPI

 In this assignment, you are expected to **leverage your previous work** where you converted a Jupyter notebook into modular Python scripts, and now your task is to **serve the injury prediction model using FastAPI**.
-The primary goal is to build two API endpoints:
+The primary goal is to build three API endpoints:

 1. **Prediction Endpoint**: Predict the class (injured vs. not injured).
 2. **Probability Endpoint**: Predict the probabilities of injury (class probability).
+3. **Batch Endpoint**: Get batch predictions given uploaded dataset

 ---

 ## 📌 Objective

 The goal of this project is to **serve** an already trained injury prediction model using **FastAPI**.
-You will build two API endpoints for this:
+You will build three API endpoints for this:

 - **`/predict`**: Accepts input features and returns the predicted class (e.g., injured or not injured).
 - **`/predict_probabilities`**: Accepts input features and returns the predicted probabilities (e.g., the likelihood of being injured).
+- A batch prediction endpoint as **`/predict_batch`**.
+Accepts uploaded csv file and gives predictions for all entries in data.

 The assignment reinforces the process of:
 - **Serving pre-trained models** using FastAPI.